skodapetr/skodapetr.github.io/_posts/2021-07-28-data-factory.md

 ---
 layout: post
 language: en
-title: Data Factory
+title: Data factory
 tag: ["Bachelor thesis", "Diploma thesis"]
 category: projects-ideas
 ---

-Some form of data processing is a common task in almost any computer-related activity.
+Data processing is a common task in almost any computer-related activity.
-For example, a machine learning project may employ a pipeline/workflow, to extract data, transform data and train a model.
-Implementation of the pipeline can be simple in the production environment.
+For example, data scientists employ data pipelines, also called workflows, to prepare data from machine learning methods.
+Scientists routinely process and analyze data with various levels of automation.
+Data pipeline can be simple as running a bash script or as complex as running distributed streaming processing.

+As science is an exploratory process, scientists often experiment with different data pipelines and datasets.
-However, during the development phase, many different pipelines may need to be tested.
-Management and execution of those pipelines can be a tedious task.
+As a result, many different pipelines need to be designed, implemented and tested.
+Management and execution of those pipelines is a labour-intensive process.

-The objective is to make this task easier.
+Yet with proper toolset support, we should be able to make this process approachable and even increase the productivity of the researchers.

 <!-- more -->

-The idea is to create software (*Data Factory*), that would allow a user to define and compute so-called *data entries*.
+The idea is to implement this toolset.
+Yet, it is clear that the toolset can compose of multiple tools to address different requirements.

+We need to adopt or introduce data format standards and API definitions.
+The objective is to support modifiability, quality, and interoperability while adhering to open standards as closely as possible.
+At the same time, we should implement particular tools to build the toolset.

+Inspired by the science field, the toolset should support the notation of *data entries*.
-A simple *data entry* can be a local file or remote source of data.
+A *data entry* can be a local or remote file.
-In addition, a new data entry can be produced using arbitrary software from existing *data entry*.
+New *data entries* can be created using *data pipelines* from the existing ones.
-Each *data entry* has accompanying metadata, called *definition*, that allows reproducible recomputation of a given *data entry*.

-Given a list of *definitions*, the *Data factory* will compute the *data entries*.
+The toolset must allow users to easily create, manage, and execute *data pipelines* and *data entries* on a local machine, a remote machine, or using a cluster.

+From a certain perspective, the toolset is similar to ETL tools.
-The concept is similar to the ETL, but they focus on different use cases.
+The difference is in primary use cases.
-ETL focus on running mostly isolated pipelines on changing data.
-*Data Factory* should help during the development phase of machine learning methods.
-Where a lot of pipelines is developed and tested on the same data.
-As such, the focus is on reproducibility,  integration, re-use, and sharing of existing data.
+Unlike ETL, the new toolset should focus on rapid development and experimentation, reproducibility, adhering to open standards, and sharing not only *data pipelines* but also *data entries*.